RootdroidDev/Rootdroid/README.md

 ## Note that Rootdroid is still in development so stay tuned!

-Edit: its been a while since i started thid project. the reason why i cant continue is because of storage issues but currently im saving up for a 4 TB hardrive so i can continue my dream of making this project.
+Edit: its been a while since i started thid project. the reason why i cant continue is because of storage issues but currently im saving up for a 4 TB hardrive so i can continue my dream of making this project so please me patient.